imballinst/imballinst.dev/src/pages/blog/publishing-npm-package/index.md

 Why did I exclude all of these files?
 Because these files are only for development and documentation purposes.
 The published package only needs the entry file and files linked to it.
 It doesn't need all of the development-enhancing things (such as Prettier and Jest configurations) and examples.

-For further reading on `.npmignore`, go to ["Keeping files out of your package" in NPM documentation](https://docs.npmjs.com/cli/v7/using-npm/developers#keeping-files-out-of-your-package).
+For further reading on `.npmignore`, you can visit ["Keeping files out of your package" in NPM documentation](https://docs.npmjs.com/cli/v7/using-npm/developers#keeping-files-out-of-your-package).

 ## Do `npm publish --dry-run`